 The intention of these policies is to ensure secure, reliable, cost-effective websites, as well as present a customer-centric, single face of government.
 It's also important to us that residents recognize the valuable services state government delivers, which is obscured when agencies use a .com, .org or .edu address.

 It has come to our attention that agencies are still developing websites and applications that don't comply.
 For that reason, we wish to remind you that you must get prior permission from the Commonwealth CIO for any non-Mass.Gov website or web address whenever any state labor or services, or federal, state or other funding, are intentionally contributed by an executive department agency to the creation, maintenance or promotion of a website or application.
 Failure to seek permission may result in adverse decisions on agency IT funding requests.

 MassIT will, in consultation with your Secretariat CIO, Communications Director and Mass.Gov representative, conduct an analysis of whether and to what degree Commonwealth standards and policies apply to the website or application at issue.

 A waiver signed by the Commonwealth CIO is required if you wish to involve the Governor in promoting a state-sponsored website or application that does not use a Mass.Gov address.
 Additionally, your Secretariat CIO must certify that it complies with all other policies and standards in order to ensure that the Governor is promoting a reliable, secure and accessible website.

 We recognize there are many websites outside of Mass.Gov, or applications that use .com, .org or .edu web addresses, which predated E.O.
-510. Bringing them into compliance is part of the secretariat IT consolidation process.
+510. Bringing them into compliance is part of the secretariat process.

 Thank you in advance for your cooperation.